sst/guide/_chapters/setup-an-error-boundary-in-react.md

 In the previous chapter we looked at how to [report API errors to Sentry in our React app]({% link _chapters/report-api-errors-in-react.md %}).
 Now let's report all those unexpected errors that might happen using a [React Error Boundary](https://reactjs.org/docs/error-boundaries.html).

-An Error Boundary is component that allows us to catch any errors that might happen in the child components tree, log those errors, and show a fallback UI.
+An Error Boundary is a component that allows us to catch any errors that might happen in the child components tree, log those errors, and show a fallback UI.

 ### Create an Error Boundary